techidaily/site-fox-helps/source/_posts/new-step-by-step-funimate-video-retrieval.md

 ![save and share funimate video](https://images.wondershare.com/filmora/article-images/save-and-share-funimate-video.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/X18Dq7rV-xI?si=twFfXIPD0TFmC5EM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Conclusion

 Nonetheless, the application offers a lot more than that, allowing you to completely customize your accounts.
 Wondershare Filmora's video editor has a variety of built-in features for use in video productions.
 You may also utilize the built-in audio editor in this app to transform your draught video sound into a well-rounded video.
 As a result, we may conclude that this app has a monopoly on all of the features that current software provides in various instruments.
 This is why we may refer to this app as an all-in-one video editing package.